ESP32 + Termux + USB OTG

 Capabilities

 The ESP32 handles everything at the radio layer.
-Termux talks to it over USB CDC — no root, no kernel modules, no custom ROM required.
+The firmware and bridge protocol are modular — new backends register their own commands without touching the transport.
+Termux talks over USB CDC — no root, no kernel modules, no custom ROM.

 scan